UDT-ITF/website/source/presentation/index.md

 ### C. Versioning

+> Are we following Semantic Versioning?
+If so then we just need to remove 'Starting th version 2.0,' from this sentence.
+If not, we should perhaps remove this section.
 Starting with version 2.0, this specification follows [Semantic Versioning][org-semver].
 See the note [Versioning of APIs][notes-versioning] for details regarding how this is implemented.

 ### D. Acknowledgements

+> This section will need to be replaced with an acknowledgements section of our own.
+The first paragraph can for the moment be removed, I take it.
 Many thanks to the members of the [IIIF community][iiif-community] for their continuous engagement, innovative ideas, and feedback.

 Many of the changes in this version are due to the work of the [IIIF AV Technical Specification Group][groups-av], chaired by Jason Ronallo (North Carolina State University), Jon Dunn (Indiana University) and Tom Crane (Digirati).
 The IIIF Community thanks them for their leadership, and the members of the group for their tireless work.